matinshamsaei/Bootstrap-Vue/README.md

 ### Use Project

-For use project you can import the component name start  R .
+For use project you can import the component name start with **"R"**.

 For example: